 The OSHA Job Safety and Health: It's the Law poster, available for free from OSHA, informs workers of their rights under the Occupational Safety and Health Act.
 All covered employers are required to display the poster in their workplace.
 Employers do not need to replace previous versions of the poster.
 Employers must display the poster in a conspicuous place where workers can see it.

-You can get a copy of the OSHA poster in several ways:
+You can get a copy of the OSHA poster by:

-- Order a print copy online from the OSHA Publications webpage.
+- Ordering a print copy online from the OSHA Publications webpage.

 The English version is publication number 3165.
 The Spanish version is publication number 3167.

-- Download a copy from the OSHA website.
+- Downloading a copy from the OSHA website.